farisachugthai/dynamic_ipython/docs/_sources/sphinxext.rst.txt

 For more information on `@savefig` decorator, please refer to the end of this page in Pseudo-Decorators section.

+.. todo:: Alright instead of repeating ourselves multiple times and noting
+          that sys.stderr gets inserted, can we show an example of the :class:`IPython.lib.IPythonTraceback` lexer?

 Similarly, :data:`sys.stderr` is inserted.: